Beef, Livestock, & Forage Information

 All programs are open to anyone interested.
 These classes will count for credit for the TN Master Beef (producer must attend 6 classes).
 For more information contact Anthony Carver at the Grainger County Extension Office at 865-828-3411.

 The TN Master Beef Producer Program is an educational program designed to continue providing information to the beef producers of Tennessee.
-There have been 2 other names of the program in the past, but the goal is to deliver profit making education to our producers.
+There have been 2 other names for the program in the past, but the goal is to deliver profit-making education to our producers.
 Nearly 12,000 Tennessee cattle producers have participated in the 1st level program.
 The “Advanced” level provided even more topics and events.
 The program has seen changes, but it will always provide education to improve producers’ profitability, knowledge, and marketing of their beef herd.
 Anyone, whether they attended any other level of the program or not, can attend the TN Master Beef Producer Program.
-The program is recognized as one the most successful beef educational programs in the country.
-This is a three year certification.
+The program is recognized as one of the most successful beef educational programs in the country.
+This is a three-year certification.

 Beef Classes will be held in Grainger County each year.
-These classes are open to the public for educational, and will count towards an TN Master Beef Producer certificate.
+These classes are open to the public for educational and will count towards an TN Master Beef Producer certificate.
 There will be several classes throughout the year.
 Producers are asked to attend at least 6 of the classes to be certified.
-A roster will be at every beef related class.
-At the end of the year, producers that have attended the required classes can pay the TNMBP fee and receive a certificate good for 3 years.
+A roster will be at every beef-related class.
+At the end of the year, producers who have attended the required classes can pay the TNMBP fee and receive a certificate that will be good for 3 years.

 Advanced Master Beef Producer Classy Edition